vorno-crole/sf-org-auditor/README.md

 # Salesforce Org Auditor

-Salesforce Org Auditor - monitor and report on changes to your orgs
+Salesforce Org Auditor - monitor and report on unauthorised changes to your orgs

 ## Key features: